EnricGDV/Kore-Engine/README.md

 #### Configuration:
 - You can use Configuration to change the settings of the different modules of the Engine, check out some of their information and toy with the different rendering and window options.
+- You can also use it to save the texture being used as a .ket (Kore Engine Texture)

 #### Console:
 - Any relevant message to your use of the Engine will show up in the console.
 Watch out for errors!